EarthPol/earthpol.com/docs/Getting Started/StarterGuide.md

   </a>
 </div>

-Whether you’re looking for a town to join, want to discuss politics, or just chat about your latest builds, the Discord is the best place to stay connected and be part of the vibrant EarthPol community.
+Whether you’re 🏘️ looking for a town to join, 🗳️ discussing politics, or 🛠️ chatting about your latest build, the Discord is the best place to stay connected and be part of the vibrant EarthPol community.

 See you there! 🌍

----